RobotLocomotion/drake/tools/workspace/README.md

 If the new dependency should be in internal, name it like "foo_internal" (not just "foo") throughout all of the below.

+When the software is available in the
+[Bazel Central Registry](https://registry.bazel.build/), we generally prefer to declare it as a `bazel_dep` in our `MODULE.bazel` file, even if we sometimes conditionally replace it with a Drake-specific build recipe.
+We don't yet have good documentation for how to add a `bazel_dep`, but hopefully the existing dependencies can serve as a starting point.

-Referring to some new third-party software as "foo", the steps to incorporate it into Drake are roughly:
+Otherwise (for module extensions, not available in the Registry), for adopting new third-party software named "foo", the steps to incorporate it into Drake are
+roughly:

 - Create a new sub-directory `tools/workspace/foo`.
 - Create `tools/workspace/foo/BUILD.bazel` that calls `add_lint_tests()`.